QinIndexCode/expo-lite-data-store/WIKI_EN.md

   - `sortBy`: Sort field or array of fields
   - `order`: Sort direction or array of directions
   - `sortAlgorithm`: Sorting algorithm
+  - `encrypted`: Whether to enable encrypted storage, default is false (optional)
+  - `requireAuthOnAccess`: Whether biometric verification is required, default is false (optional)

 **Returns**:
 - `Record<string, any>[]`: Array of matching records